getsentry/rfcs/text/0002-new-architecture.md

 scale is quite tricky and in some situations we need to needlessly spawn more processes and containers even though they could be colocated.

+## Data Store

+These are abstract changes to the data store.
+Largely this is not explored yet but some things are known.

+### High Cardinality Metrics

+As we are extracting metrics data from the existing transaction system we have effectively unlimited cardinality in the data stream coming in.
+The system currently applies various different attempts of dealing with this problem where a lot of this is done on the Relay side.
+This comes from the combination of the hard cardinality limited in Relay but also by attempting to not generate high cardinality data in the clients.

+However it's likely that we will be unable to reduce cardinality in the long run and the data model should ideally be able to represent this high cardinality data.

 ## Client Pipeline

 These are changes we expect in the protocl and client behavior.